2b-t/docker-realtime/doc/docker_basics/Introduction.md

 ### 6.1 Users and safety

-A few problems emerge with user rights when working from a Docker as discussed [in this Stackoverflow post](https://stackoverflow.com/questions/68155641/should-i-run-things-inside-a-docker-container-as-non-root-for-safety) and in more detail [here](https://jtreminio.com/blog/running-docker-containers-as-current-host-user/).
-As outlined in the last post there are ways to work around this, passing the current user id and group as input arguments to the container.
-In particular with Docker-Compose one might default to the root user or change to the current user if [arguments are supplied](https://stackoverflow.com/questions/34322631/how-to-pass-arguments-within-docker-compose).
-I use Dockers in particular for developing and I am not too bothered about being super-user inside the container.
+A few problems emerge with user rights when working from a Docker as discussed [in this Stackoverflow post](https://stackoverflow.com/questions/68155641/should-i-run-things-inside-a-docker-container-as-non-root-for-safety) and in more detail [in this blog post](https://jtreminio.com/blog/running-docker-containers-as-current-host-user/).
+As outlined in the latter, there are ways to work around this, passing the current user id and group as input arguments to the container.
+In analogy with Docker-Compose one might default to the root user or change to the current user if [arguments are supplied](https://stackoverflow.com/questions/34322631/how-to-pass-arguments-within-docker-compose).

+I personally use Dockers in particular for developing and I am not too bothered about being super-user inside the container.
 If you are then have a look at the linked posts as well as the [Visual Studio Code guide on this](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user).

 ### 6.2 Graphic user interfaces